aleesang/milestone-project-final/README.md

 5. Create a repository in Github

-6. Create a hidden file named `.gitignore` and add `.c9` in the file.
-Also add the following django files to be ignored taken from [here](https://gitignore.io/api/django)
+6. Create a hidden file named `.gitignore` add the following django files to be ignored taken from [here](https://gitignore.io/api/django)

 7. In your terminal, type these commands to add the repository origin from Github:
 ````